Benefits Of Having A Sponsor In The UK

 Yes, absolutely!
 In most cases you can switch from a Tier 2 General Visa to almost any other visa in the UK as long as you fit the eligibility criteria for the new visa.
 It is common for Tier 2 General Visa holders to get enough money together to become a Tier 1 Entrepreneur - this is very beneficial because of the enhanced rights that you gain over a Tier 2 General Visa.

-Once you have spent 5 years in the UK, you can also switch from being on a Tier 2 General Visa to having Indefinite Leave to Remain (ILR).
+Once you have spent 5 years in the UK, you can also switch from being on a Tier 2 General Visa to having Indefinite Leave to Remain (ILR) by applying for Tier 2 ILR.
 This means that you are no longer under immigration control and can leave the country as and when you wish.

 There is a large potential for Brexit to make a huge difference to the Tier 2 General Visa, at this point we are still unsure of what the future holds, but if there is one thing for certain, it's that the future of immigration to the UK is likely to be significantly different after 2019.
 You should keep up with news media to see what changes are going to happen and we will of course keep our clients updated.